NGMLGroup/NGMLGroup.github.io/README.md

 # NGMLGroup.github.io

-Web site of the Northern GraphML group.
+Repository of the website of the Northernmost GraphML group.
+The website is here:
 [https://ngmlgroup.github.io](https://ngmlgroup.github.io)